z-zamzam/SQL_DVD_rental_analysis/README.md

 Customers who have rented films on consecutive days.

 # Credits
-The DVD Rental database used in this analysis is a sample database that comes with the popular PostgreSQL database management system.
+The DVD Rental database used in this analysis is a sample database from the PostgreSQL database management system.

 PostgreSQL Sample Database: https://www.postgresqltutorial.com/postgresql-sample-database/
-# License
-This project is licensed under the MIT License - see the LICENSE file for details.

 By Zeiad Zamzam